 As mentioned, Prague has experienced a rather tumultuous history.
-However, the Old Town Square has remained relatively untouched, a symbol of strength and ancient culture.
+However, the Old Town Square has remained relatively untouched; a symbol of strength and ancient culture.
 The Old Town Square is one of the best things to see in Prague in one day.

-From artisanal restaurants and incredible architecture, you could spend the entire day absorbing the culture within Old Town Square.
+From artisanal restaurants to incredible architecture, you could spend the entire day absorbing the culture within Old Town Square.
 The square gives special insight into what the city may have been like in previous decades – and even centuries.

-Located in Old Town Square, is the Old Town Hall, a sight to behold in itself.
+Located in Old Town Square, is the Old Town Hall; a sight to behold in itself.
 Try to time your visit to the town hall just before the hour so that you can watch the mechanical clock strike.

 The clock is a work of art and truly fascinating to watch.
 Built in the 15th century, it is known to be one of the best-preserved medieval mechanical clocks in the world.
 It’s no wonder that the clock is considered to be the pride of Prague.